TimOosterhuis/MAS-project/index.md

 ![Testing with images](/site_images/select.png)

-In the beginning of the game player South plays its lowest card instead of one of its higher ranked cards (like the 10 of hearts).
-To understand this choice, let's look at what player South knows or holds for possible about the location of the ace of hearts (a card higher than his ten of hearts).
+In the beginning of the game, South plays its lowest card instead of one of its higher ranked cards (like the 10 of hearts).
+To understand this choice, let's look at what South knows or holds for possible about the location of the ace of hearts (a card higher than his ten of hearts).

 ![Model beginning game](/site_images/model.png)

-Relations in the diagram (pictured above) are modeled by the colored lines, with a different color for each player.
+Relations in the diagram pictured above are modeled by the colored lines, each color corresponds to a different player.
-As we can see, player South (who has no information save his own cards, seeing as it's the beginning of the game), still holds it for possible that either West, North or East has the ace of hearts, and decides to play it safe by not playing its ten of hearts.
+As we can see, South (who has no information except for his own cards, seeing as it's the beginning of the game), still holds it for possible that either West, North or East has the ace of hearts, and decides to play it safe by not playing its ten of hearts.
- As a matter of fact, player East is the actual owner of the ace of hearts (symbolized by the golden outline around the Kripke world where East is the owner of the card), and also the only player who currently knows this.
+ As a matter of fact, East is the actual owner of the ace of hearts.
+This is symbolized by the golden outline around the Kripke world where East is the owner of the card.
+East is also also the only player who currently knows this.
- Because this is an S5 model it is implicit that there is a reflexive relation between all worlds and themselves, however we decided to make this relation explicit for the true world, because otherwise there would not be any visible relation for an agent when it knows the owner of the card, and we thought showing the relation of the true world to itself might make the model a little bit more clear to observers.
+ Because this is an S5 model it is implicit that there is a reflexive relation between all worlds and themselves, however we decided to make this relation explicit for the real world, because otherwise there would not be any visible relation for an agent when it knows the owner of the card, and we thought showing the relation of the true world to itself might make the model a little bit more clear to observers.